macocu/LanguageModels/README.md

 ./src/train_lm.sh config/conf.sh tpu
 ```

-Tokenization takes quite some time for large files, but once you did it once it's cached, so if training fails somehow it restarts very quickly.
+Tokenization takes quite some time for large files, but once you did it once it's cached, so if training fails somehow it restarts very quickly. **Some advice**: try training a model with a reasonably small data set first (e.g. 50k lines), so that you can more quickly debug issues.

 The conf.sh also specified where everything was saved (exp/ in this case).
-There we find the trained models, which you can just scp to your local server.
+There we find the trained models, which you can just copy with scp to your local server.

 ### Continue training from LM